-1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people17.
+- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people16. - 2.
+This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
+Aggravated can be sub-categorised into the following areas: - An adult is involved, - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse - for example sharing images widely without consent but no intent to harm. - 4.
+Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention 17 - Another reason

-- 2. This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
-Aggravated can be sub-categorised into the following areas:
+5. Response

-16 Project DESHAME provides useful research advice and resources regarding online sexual harassment - found here
+We will have a thorough understanding of the guidance and assess each case on its own merits.
+Where aggravating factors may be present, the matter should be referred to police on 101 and IFD.

-17https://www.gov.uk/government/publications/sharing-nudes-and-semi-nudes-advice-for-education-settings-working-with-children-and-young-people/sharing-nudes-and-semi-nudes-advice-for-education-settings-working-with-children-and-young-people
+17 The guidance identifies sexual attention seeking.
+The phrase 'sexual attention seeking' is taken directly from the typology however it is important to note that incidents within this category can be a part of normal childhood.
+A child or young person should not be blamed for taking and sharing their image.

-- An adult is involved, - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse - for example sharing images widely without consent but no intent to harm. - 4.
-Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention18 - Another reason - 5.
-Response - We will have a thorough understanding of the guidance and assess each case on its own merits.
-Where aggravating factors may be present, the matter should be referred to police on 101 and IFD. - Where there are no clear aggravating factors, settings should consider whether a safeguarding referral to IFD should still be made, taking advice from IFD where appropriate
+Where there are no clear aggravating factors, settings should consider whether a safeguarding referral to IFD should still be made, taking advice from IFD where appropriate